zkutalik/ssimp_software/docu/manual_ssimp.md

 [//]: -------------------------------
 Here are all parameters listed.
 Each argument has: a default value defined (in `[brackets]`), valid options listed and a definition of the argument given.
 Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`

 `--gwas [no default]`, filename of the GWAS dataset, extension (e.g. `.txt`) does not matter, nor does text separator (e.g. `\t`).
-Columns need to be named after common conventions (see file `../header_translation.md`).
+Columns need to be named after common conventions (see file `../header_translation.md` **@Aaron: is this done already?**).
 Missings have to be marked as `NA` or left empty.
 QUICKTEST, SNPTEST, METAL AND PLINK output files will be automatically recognised.
 The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele.
 For more info on possible sets of columns, see section `GWAS dataset` below.

 `--ref [no default]` path to vcf file (same folder should contain the `tbi` file). **important** currently, there is a default to use the uk10k on HPC1.